-If you or a family member has been injured in a slip and fall accident that may have been caused by the negligence of a property or business owner, you should consider exploring the possible legal options available to you.
+If you or a family member has been injured in a slip and fall injury that may have been caused by the negligence of a property or business owner, you should consider exploring the possible legal options available to you.
 If you have suffered pain, loss of wages, and other expenses, and the stress of uncertainty about the future, consider speaking with an injury lawyer with a long history of successfully litigated cases and on behalf of deserving clients.
 For decades, Rosenberg, Minc, Falkoff & Wolff have been helping injured New Yorkers get the money they needed for covering costs of treatment, recovery, therapy, and more.
 Find out how they might help you by calling chatting online with an agent or calling 1-800-660-2264 and speaking with a representative.

-Statistics reveal that slip & fall accidents account for over a million emergency room visits each year.
+Statistics reveal that slip & fall injuries account for over a million emergency room visits each year.
 Pain and suffering from the injury is compounded by the additional burdens of bills and stress, treatment alternatives, additional transportation needs or childcare needs, and other changes.
-If you feel that your accident was due to mismanagement, neglect, a failure to warn of unsafe conditions, seek the advice of expert accident lawyers Rosenberg, Minc, Falkoff & Wolff.
+If you feel that your accident was due to mismanagement, neglect, a failure to warn of unsafe conditions, seek the advice of expert injury lawyers Rosenberg, Minc, Falkoff & Wolff.
 We’ve helped many NYC injury victims get money deserved and needed, so they could focus on healing and get back to planning for the future.

 Accident injury attorneys are all too aware that sometimes even painful injuries are initially under-estimated by someone without medical qualifications.
 There many areas of the human body that typically sustain injuries in a bad accident.
 It’s imperative that medical staff examine and diagnose any injuries sustained, to prevent delays in receiving proper treatment.
 In some circumstances, the person who slipped and fell felt pressured to return to work, to go home and rest, or complete an incident report, before being medically evaluated, which can lead to additional problems.